UMAprotocol/UMIPs/UMIPs/umip-179.md

 - Expired `V3Fundsdeposited` events, OR
 - A negative running balance net send amount.

+If a validated `FilledV3Relay` event specifies an invalid `repaymentChainId`, the proposer shall issue repayment on the HubPool chain.
+Reasons for the `repaymentChainId` to be considered invalid are:
+- `repaymentChainId` is not supported by Across.
+- `inputToken` is not supported as a repayment token on `repaymentChainId`.

 Each Relayer Refund Leaf shall be constructed as follows:
 - `amountToReturn` shall be set to `max(-netSendAmount, 0)`.
 - `l2TokenAddress` shall be set to the L2 token address for the corresponding `l1Token` considered in Pool Rebalance Root production.